-“Well, worse-case, if someone comes down with the plague, you can just come to me.
+“Well, worst-case, if someone comes down with the plague, you can just come to me.
 I find it hard to believe that it could kill you so fast between showing symptoms, and making it to me.
 While I’ve only treated that one person, it didn’t seem too hard.
 I’ll make sure my earrings are always topped up as an emergency ‘heal a Ranger’ reserve to boot.”
 I reasoned out.

 I got nods around the circle, and even Kallisto relaxed a hair.
 Origen gave me a great big toothy grin, and a thumbs up.

 “Anything else healing-related?”
 Julius asked.
 Heads shook around the circle.

 “Right then.
 Town-related issues that you noticed or heard about.
 Go.”